 2. Take a picture of the chandelier before you start cleaning.
-That way you’ll remember where each crystal belongs if you take them off during cleaning, says Meg Roberts, president of Molly Maid cleaning service.
+That way you’ll remember where each crystal belongs if you take them off during cleaning.

-3. Mix a solution of 1 ounce mild dish soap with ¼ cup white vinegar and 3 cups water.
+3. Mix a solution of one ounce of mild dish soap with a quarter cup of white vinegar and three cups of water.

 4. Add to a spray bottle.